List of 30 Rock characters: Josh Girard

 Josh Girard (Lonny Ross) was the male star of TGS before Tracy was hired.
 Liz found him while he was opening for a puppet.
 He, Tracy, and Jenna Maroney are the three main actors on the show-within-a-show from Seasons 1 through 3.
 His character has been compared to SNL alumnus Jimmy Fallon.
 Josh is frequently seen in the writer's room, and appears to be the only member of the TGS cast who also works as a writer for the show.
 Often referred to as being a "kid", Josh is described in dialogue in a way that implies he is young, guileless, and unintelligent.
 He is indeed typically portrayed as lacking smarts and is often shown doing things that are considered juvenile.

-Most of Josh's work on the show seems to be as an impressionist; he has performed impressions of Ray Romano, Michael Jackson, Stone Phillips, Jay Leno, Elizabeth Taylor, George W. Bush, and Jerry Seinfeld.
+Most of Josh's work on the show seems to be as an impressionist; he has performed impressions of Ray Romano, Michael Jackson, Stone Phillips, Jay Leno, Elizabeth Taylor, George W. Bush, Christopher Walken and Jerry Seinfeld.

 His impressions have raised eyebrows from people who are not impressed, like Elizabeth Taylor (played by Rachel Dratch), who knocked him out with an extinguisher and leaving him severely concussed after he did a sketch that offended her in which he impersonated the actress.
 Original characters that he plays on the show include "Dr. Ridiculous", a Chinese man named Mr. Wang, and Gaybraham Lincoln.
 In "The Baby Show", Tracy got mad at Josh for impersonating him, claiming that Josh was turning him into a caricature.
 In "Hard Ball", it is implied that Josh is Jewish, and in a carry-over during "Ludachristmas", from the "Secret Rodney" ads that were running, Kenneth says "Merry Jewish" to Josh when passing out gifts.
 He, Frank, and Toofer are often observed fooling around and admiring Cerie.

 In the episode "The Break-Up", Josh states that his parents raised him as a girl for 10 years.
 Jack Donaghy mentions in the show's second episode that Josh had a 760 SAT score and graduated from SUNY Cortland.
 In "Hard Ball", Josh's agent Alan Steiner is introduced.
 In sharp contrast to Josh, Steiner was portrayed as slick and cunning.
 Steiner uses unnecessary abbreviations and has a "really bad sex addiction."

-In "The Rural Juror", Josh snuck into Liz's office to get her copy of The Rural Juror and quickly dislikes it upon seeing the title ("Well, this is disappointing...I had to let Tony [the security guard] watch me pee to get that tape").
+In "The Rural Juror", Josh sneaked into Liz's office to get her copy of The Rural Juror and quickly dislikes it upon seeing the title ("Well, this is disappointing...I had to let Tony [the security guard] watch me pee to get that tape").
 He does not appear in season three until the 13th episode, "Goodbye, My Friend".

-In "Season 4", Josh gets fed up with everyone's poor treatment of him and quits TGS.
-He then winds up auditioning again in "Audition Day", but he gets rejected; Danny Baker replaces him in the main TGS cast.
+In "Season 4", Josh becomes frustrated with everyone's poor treatment of him and quits TGS.
+He then winds up auditioning again in "Audition Day", but he is rejected; Danny Baker replaces him in the main TGS cast.
 Lonny Ross was written out of the series in season four.
 He appears via a flashback to a raunchy TGS sketch with Tracy in the series finale.